ketil-malde/medusa2/README.md

 The command line tool, `mdz` provides access to most of the functionality.
 It requires an address for the repository, a user-id, and an RSA key.
-This can be configured in a config file `.mdzrc`:
+This can be configured in a config file `.mdzrc` (or `.config/mdz`):

     username   = Ketil Malde
     userid     = ketil@malde.org
     rsakey     = ~/.ssh/id_rsa
     repository = /tmp/medusa

-These can be overriden by the environment variables `MDZREPO`, `MDZUSERID`, `MDZUSERNAME`, and `MDZKEY`.
+The values can be overriden by the environment variables `MDZREPO`, `MDZUSERID`, `MDZUSERNAME`, and `MDZKEY`.

 If the repository is an SSH path (e.g., `ketil@malde.org:/tmp/medusa`), `mdz` will recognize that and use SFTP, if not, it will work directly on the file system.
+An alternative transport is HTTP, specified as `http://host:port/`.
+This expects to talk a server, `mdzd`, which uses the same config as `mdz`.

 Possible commands are:

 - `mdz init` - initialize a repository
 - `mdz log` - list repository ledger entries